MARCH 2026 · 11 MIN READ

 Ransomware defense for African banks: prevention, detection, recovery

 Ransomware is no longer a theoretical risk for African banks.
-In 2024 and 2025, multiple financial institutions across the continent were hit by ransomware attacks that encrypted critical systems, disrupted services, and in some cases led to data exfiltration and ransom payments.
-East African banks are not exempt.
-The combination of growing digital infrastructure, increasing connectivity, and security programmes that have not yet caught up with the threat landscape makes the region an attractive target for ransomware operators.
+INTERPOL's Africa Cyberthreat Assessment Report 2025 records rising ransomware detections across the continent in 2024, with South Africa (17,849) and Egypt (12,281) recording the highest volumes, followed by Nigeria (3,459) and Kenya (3,030).
+The combination of growing digital infrastructure, increasing connectivity, and security programmes that have not yet caught up with the threat makes banks across the continent, East African institutions included, attractive targets for ransomware operators.

-This guide covers the current ransomware threat to African banks, the controls that actually prevent attacks, how to detect ransomware before it encrypts your environment, how to recover when prevention fails, and what BNR expects in terms of reporting and preparedness.
+This guide covers the threat, the controls that prevent attacks, detection before encryption begins, recovery when prevention fails, and what BNR expects in reporting and preparedness.

 The ransomware threat landscape in Africa